realtrashbin/OrganyaMaker16/README.md

 ## Compiling

 You'll need Visual Studio with the `Desktop development with C++` workload.
-You should also select something along the lines of  `C++ v143 build tools`.
+You should also select something along the lines of  `C++ MFC for latest v142 build tools`.
 After installing, open `source/Org3.sln` and build the project.

 ## License